 How to Play

-Just like in the original Taboo, your goal is to get your teammate to guess the word you’re describing.
+Like in the original Taboo, your goal is to get your teammate to guess the word you’re describing.
 However, you can’t say any of the forbidden words.
 If you do, you get buzzed by the beeper.
 If that happens, that point goes to the other team.

 What They’re Learning